 This is the tallest building in Thailand.
 The 88-story building gazes out over the entire Bangkok skyline with mesmerising views reaching out over the horizon.
 The cylinder-shaped structure does not only cater for those looking for luxurious accommodation but also for outsiders looking for a once in a lifetime setting to quench one’s thirst in the country’s highest bar – the aptly named Sky Bar.
 The tip of the iceberg though is the 360-degree rotating viewpoint right at the very top of the building.
 In exchange for the cover charge, you receive a free drinks voucher and the best position to sip and see in the capital.

 Claim some green respite from the sprawling concrete jungle by visiting the Bang Krachao Gardens.
 Known to many as the lungs of Bangkok, the sheer natural beauty of Bang Krachao Gardens includes walking trails and beds packed to the brim with lush tropical trees, lakes, and raised embankments which pass unique houses on stilts built along the Chao Phraya River’s edge.

 Bangkok is arguably the largest and most developed city in Southeast Asia and years ahead of the majority of other cities and towns that scatter the Kingdom of Thailand.
-In 2015, I urge you to go and see for yourself why the fuss about Bangkok exists.
+I urge you to go and see for yourself why the fuss about Bangkok exists.